besartelezi/how-to-write-readmes/README.md

 Not only does it make coding for yourself easier, this also comes in handy when working in groups.
 When everyone has their own small goals, it's easier to communicate what exactly needs to happen.

-Splitting up a big scary project into small attainable is skill that is very essential to developers.
+Splitting up a big scary project into small attainable goals is skill that is very essential to developers.

 ![drake-meme](images/drake-to-do-list.png)